-Whether you are overweight and trying to lose weight or want to improve your physical fitness, well-being and quality of life, exercise can be part of the equation.
+If you want to improve your physical fitness, well-being and quality of life, exercise can be part of the equation.
 Gradually building up to a regular exercise routine has many benefits, but sometimes it's easy to fall into some of the disadvantages associated with exercise.
 By obtaining your doctor's approval beforehand and creating a solid game plan, you can make sure you'll enjoy the long-term benefits of exercise.

 Enjoy Better Health

 Additionally, if you exercise on a regular basis, you can keep your bones, joints and muscles strong and enjoy better sleep at night.
-You are also less likely to suffer from cognitive decline and depression.
+You are also less likely to experience early-onset cognitive decline and depression.

 Pleasant Physical Changes

 Regular exercise can make you look better.
 Whether you want to lose weight, improve muscle tone, increase muscle mass or simply maintain your current physique, exercise — often paired with a healthy, well-balanced diet — can do the trick.

 Impulsively starting to exercise, overdoing it and neglecting to rest can expose you to the negatives of exercise.
-In addition to being more likely to suffer injuries, exercising too much can leave you feeling weak, tired and dehydrated.
+In addition to being more likely to sustain injuries, exercising too much can leave you feeling weak, tired and dehydrated.
 According to Washington and Lee University, overexercising can also trigger heart problems, osteoporosis and arthritis as well as problems conceiving and loss of the menstrual cycle in women.